Supplier Code of Conduct

 Child Labor

-Suppliers shall not use child labor.
-The term ‘child’ means any person employed under the age of 15 (or 14 where the law of the country permits) or under the local legal minimum working age, whichever is greater.
-Suppliers employing young workers (above the minimum age of employment but under the age of 18) must comply with applicable laws and regulations regarding hours, compensation, and must avoid conditions or restrictions that could be harmful to their morals, health, safety and development.
-Suppliers may use legitimate workplace apprenticeship programs for the educational benefit of younger people.
+Suppliers shall not use Child labor.
+The term “Child” for purposes of this code of conduct means any person under the age of 15 (or 14 where the law of the country permits) or under the applicable legal minimum working age.
+Suppliers employing Young Workers (“Young Worker(s)” for purposes of this agreement are those workers above the minimum age of employment but under the age of 18) must comply with applicable laws and regulations regarding hours, compensation, and must avoid conditions or restrictions that could be harmful to their morals, health, safety, education, and development.

 Forced Labor